← Back to Grammar

 Rule 1: Hypothetical Consequences (Main Clause)

-When expressing what would happen in a hypothetical situation, you must use the conditional in the main clause:
+When expressing what would happen in a hypothetical situation:

 ✓ Correct: